-Teaching Person vs. Person Conflict with Movie Trailers
+Teaching Person vs. Person Conflict in Literature with Movie Trailers

 Cruella De Vil from 101 Dalmatians

 Cruella is married to a furrier who she claims has never made her a fur coat from dog pelts.
 She becomes enemies with the Radcliffes when they refuse to sell their puppies.

 A Bengal tiger named Shere Khan is the main antagonist of Disney’s 1967 animated version of The Jungle Book.
 Shere orders Kaa to act as an informant.

 Gaston and the Beast from Beauty and the Beast

 Gaston wants to marry Belle because she is the most beautiful girl in the village.
 He becomes upset that Belle does not show any interest in him and instead likes the Beast.

 Jafar is the Royal Vizier of Agrabah who plans to overtake the kingdom through the power of a genie.